-Order online to receive 20% off your next meal and take the SPOT to your spot.
+Order online to receive 10% off* your next takeout meal.

 Gratitude toward one’s staff, dedication to high service standards and an appreciation for great-tasting food: these are all values that might be expected from the top guns at one of the country’s biggest homegrown food chains.
 What makes Warren Erhart, president and CEO of White Spot Ltd., different, however, is that it’s not just lip service: he truly believes they’re the reason for the 18 successful years he’s led the company.